CSC (Convention for Safe Containers) Certification

 Out of Specification

-If a shipping container doesn’t meet IICL or Cargo-worthy standards, it doesn’t mean it’s not a perfect solution for you.
+If a shipping container doesn’t meet IICL or Cargo-worthy standards, it might still be a perfect solution for you.